Aria (plant): Description

-Whitebeams of the genus Aria are small to medium-sized bushes or trees.
-The leaves are simple and almost white on the underside.
+Most species in the genus Aria are small to medium-sized bushes or trees while the largest, the wild service tree (Aria torminalis), may grow to about 30 m tall.
+The leaves are simple or lobed, and often almost white on the underside.
 The leaf margins are often serrated.
-While some species such as common whitebeam (Aria edulis) may grow into sizeable trees of up to 25 m height, many species (such as rock whitebeam, Aria rupicola) stay bushy.
-They bear corymbs of white flowers in spring, and the small, colourful pome fruits ripen in late summer.
+They bear corymbs of creamy white (pink in Aria chamaemespilus) flowers in spring, and the small, often colourful orange-red to bright red (brown and lightly spotted in Aria torminalis) pome fruit ripen in late summer or autumn.

 Whitebeam apomicts

 Hybridisation events between at least one member of genus Aria and at least one member of at least one different genus in the subtribe Malinae have led to a complex of apomictic microspecies in Europe and western Asia, whose classification has been unclear for decades.
-Traditionally, they and their parent genera were commonly treated as subgenera of a large genus Sorbus s.l., however, this system was found to be polyphyletic.
+Traditionally, they and their parent genera were commonly treated as subgenera of a large genus Sorbus s.l.; however, this system was found to be polyphyletic.
 In 2017, a system was proposed and then widely adopted that classifies these microspecies into separate genera according to their parentage, and elevates all former subgenera of Sorbus s.l into genera.